 Section One - Introductory Information: treble and bass clefs, the piano note names, sharps, flats and note values.

-Section Two - note identification by using drawing as the visualisation tool for memorisation.
+Section Two - Note identification uses drawing as the visualisation tool for memorisation.
 If I say the word 'sheep', a picture of a sheep comes to mind.
 The same principle of learning applies here.

-How many notes are taught: All line and space notes and up to two leger-line notes in both treble and bass staves have been given a whimsical copy-and-draw identity
+How many notes are taught?
+All line and space notes and up to two leger-line notes in both treble and bass staves have a copy-and-draw identity

 picture built on the semibreve shape.
-Children work at their own pace and without pressure.
+Children work at their own pace.